ysbaddaden/syn/README.md

   checked and reentrant protection.

-- `Syn::Core::ConditionVariable` to synchronize the execution of multiple fibers through a mutex (a regular condition variable).
+- `Syn::Core::ConditionVariable` to synchronize the execution of multiple fibers through a lockable (a regular condition variable) or without a lockable (a notification system).

 - `Syn::Core::WaitGroup` to wait until a set of fibers have terminated.